Azure/active-learning-workshop/text_featurization/Readme.md

-Please open the following links to download the materials:
+Please open the following links to download the materials (Microsoft employees only):

 - https://aka.ms/tlc39
 - http://aka.ms/CoreFxIssues